-Girona is a city located 99km northeast of Barcelona.
+Girona is a city far 99km northeast of our Barcelona.
 The city is known as the capital of the autonomous region of the same name.
 The region is the main city of the Costa Brava region.
 Girona is a cultural rich city with a lot of stories to tell, through interesting museums for example.
-So come and visit Girona Museums!
+So come and visit the Girona Museums!

 Find your accommodation now!

 Here we bring you our must-see Girona museums: